 #StockMarket #Investing #Nifty50 #TopPicks #MarketGrowth #Reliance #TCS #ITC #BHEL #BajajFinance

-The National Testing Agency (NTA) conducted the JEE Main 2025 Session 1 between January 22…
+The National Testing Agency (NTA) will announce the JEE Main Session 2 Result 2025 today,…